observing/balancerbattle/README.md

 Before each test all WebSocketServer is reset and the Proxy re-initiated.
-Thor will hammer all the Proxy server with `x` amount of connection with a `cuncurrency` of 100.
+Thor will hammer all the Proxy server with `x` amount of connection with a `concurrency` of 100.
 For each established connection one single UTF-8 message is send and received.
 After the message is received the connection is closed.

 ## Running